2 May 2018

 The DOJ's position is part of a broader current trend in the competition law assessment of deals.
 Competition authorities and courts are more alert to the possible negative effects of mergers on vertical markets.
 A good example of this trend is the judgment of the General Court of the EU relating to the decision of the European Commission to allow Liberty Global's acquisition of Ziggo.
 The General Court found that the Commission had not analyzed the vertical effects on the possible market for the supply of premium pay TV sports channels (a market in which only one of the merging parties was active).
 Another notable development is that mergers in the TMT sector seem to raise competition law concerns more often than mergers in other sectors.
 This is true of both vertical and horizontal mergers.

-Furthermore, should more countries incorporate a deal value merger threshold (instead of or in addition to the current mostly turnover related thresholds), as Germany and Austria have already done, then even more deals will have to be notified and will possibly encounter competition law issues.
+Furthermore, should more countries incorporate a size-of-transactions treshold (instead of or in addition to the current mostly turnover related thresholds), as Germany and Austria have already done, then even more deals will have to be notified and will possibly encounter competition law issues.
 This will have consequences for the technology sector in particular.
-The turnover involved in mergers in the technology sector is often not (yet) very high (and therefore the turnover thresholds for a merger filing are not met) but the deal value is often significant (as was the case with the acquisition of Whatsapp by Facebook for example).
+The turnover involved in mergers in the technology sector is often not (yet) very high (and therefore the turnover thresholds for a merger filing are not met) but the deal value is often significant (as was the case with the acquisition of Whatsapp by Facebook, for example).